Babink/Spam-Classifier/README.md

 # Process
 * Convert Words into Bag of Words (so it will be easy for Algorithm to preprocess and learn from patterns)
 * Use Scikit learn's feature extraction method CountVectorizer to convert words into vector
-* Split dataset into training and testing sets

 # WHY NAIVE BAYES?
 - Navie bayes is suitable for classification with discrete features